eksith/Zine/README.md

   - PHP 5.6 or greater ( 7+ preferable )
   - Web server that allows friendly URLs ( Apache .htaccess provided )
+  - Read and write permissions to the storage folder

 ## Purpose